 Your workers’ compensation benefits will depend on the extent of your injury and disability.
 You will need to have medical evidence to show the connection between your job and your injury.
 A back injury may force you out of work temporarily, require you to seek employment that pays less or prevent you from returning to work.

-South Carolina workers’ compensation pays for all medical treatment associated with an occupational injury and two-thirds of lost wages after you have been out of work for seven consecutive days.
+South Carolina workers’ compensation pays for all medical treatment associated with an occupational injury and partial wage replacement, being two-thirds of the weekly wages after you have been out of work for seven consecutive days.
 Disability benefits are generally paid for up to 500 weeks (9½ years).
 However, any degree of paralysis (including partial paralysis) from a back injury could entitle you to lifetime disability benefits.

 If you have been permanently disabled by a work-related back injury, you may be eligible for a workers’ compensation settlement that includes payment for future lost earnings.